 Lines between art and culture blurred even more in the 1990s.
 A car decorated in this way was conceived by a designer and could be recognized as an artistic visual form.

 Like other decades, the 1990s were a time of continual shifts in social and cultural affairs.
-DIY (Do It Yourself or “alternative”) visual and musical forms continued.
+DIY (“Do It Yourself” or “alternative”) visual and musical forms continued.
 The lines blurred between the corporate promotion of these forms and the uniqueness of communities who produced them.
 The 1997 car crash that took the life of a much-beloved Princess Diana cast a shadow over the decade and other important international political developments also changed the cultural landscape for the long term.
 In 1991, the Soviet Union ceased to exist, which brought forth both economic change and some violent conflict in the Balkans and other areas.
-The first attack on the World Trade Center occurred in 1993, bringing terrorism to the forefront of international affairs.
-The Cold War between the USSR and the West was over only to be replaced by new unrest between radical factions at home and abroad.
+The first attack on the World Trade Center occurred in 1993, bringing terrorism to the forefront of international affairs in the U.S. The Cold War between the USSR and the West was over, only to be replaced by new unrest between radical factions at home and abroad.

 Neo Conceptual Art